 - 4 to 6 months’ time lag is required to have a significant impact on the supply side in this category, when demand shrinks, due to backlogs of orders

-More than 75% of wells worldwide use artificial lift.
-Depletion rate and maturing of the oilfield is the major driver for using artificial lift technologies.
+More than 75% of wells worldwide use the artificial lift.
+Depletion rate and maturing of an oilfield is the major driver for using artificial lift technologies.
 North America holds almost half of the market and will continue to be the dominant place.
-While the conventional production requires an artificial lift at a later stage during production, unconventional fields use artificial lift very early, due to the fast decline in production.
+While conventional production requires an artificial lift at a later stage during production, unconventional fields use artificial lift very early, due to the fast decline in production.
 According to Frost & Sullivan, by 2025 92% of the wells will require some form of artificial lift.

 A number of demand drivers present in the Middle East that and globally would provide growth in this segment.